 Tuesday - 10:00 AM - noonWednesday - Thursday 10:00 am - 2:00 pm

 Call to schedule an appointment: 1 (415) 382-1182

 The Ed Brady Photographic Collection

 In 1949, Ed Brady bought a plane and began flying out of the San Rafael Airport in Santa Venetia.
-Partnering with Jack Van Wart they founded Aero Photographers, Inc. (API) in 1954, documenting the rapid growth of California during the latter half of the 1900s.
+Partnering with Jack Van Wart they founded Aero Photographers, Inc. (API) in 1954, and began documenting the rapid growth of Marin County and numerous other California locations.

 In August 2006, the Marin History Museum acquired the Brady Collection from Grethe Brady.
 The collection contains more than 10,000 photographic negatives and prints.

-The process for digitizing the photographs is requires an extensive amount of time.
+The process for digitizing the photographs requires an extensive amount of time.
 In the future, every city in Marin will be digitized and included in the Brady Collection.
-The city of Mill Valley is currently being digitized.

-To view these photographs click on one of the following links:
+To view the photographs for a particular area, click on one of the following links: